Tjga/react-counter/README.md

 ## Counter App
-this app allows you to add,subtract,divide,and double a number. its built using react state and I dont even know how to code js or react
+this app allows you to add,subtract,divide,and double a number. its built using the React.js framework.
+Im still learning how to use it but im getting there.
+Not gonna lie, this was pretty hard.